Law Reform

 Practitioner Registration and Probity Regimes

 The National Model Building Act established the “regulatory blueprint” for the establishment of a registration system for building practitioners in Australia.
-The Model was applied “to the letter” in Victoria and the Northern Territory where both regimes register all building practitioners.
+The Model was pretty much applied to the letter in Victoria and the Northern Territory where both regimes register all building practitioners.

 Building Approval and Enforcement Regimes